canonical/lxd/doc/reference/storage_drivers.md

 - When refreshing without a new snapshot, LXD transfers only the differences between the main volume and the latest snapshot on the target.
   This transfer is usually faster than using `rsync` (as long as the latest snapshot is not too outdated).

-On the other hand, refreshing copies of instances without snapshots might actually be slower than using `rsync`, because LXD will transfer the difference between the (non-existent) latest snapshot and the main volume, thus the full volume.
+On the other hand, refreshing copies of instances without snapshots (either because the instance doesn't have any snapshots or because the refresh uses the `--instance-only` flag) would actually be slower than using `rsync`.
+In such cases, the optimized transfer would transfer the difference between the (non-existent) latest snapshot and the main volume, thus the full volume.
+Therefore, LXD uses `rsync` instead of the optimized transfer for refreshes without snapshots.

 ## Recommended setup